Just like any other source of income, interest you earn from a savings account is subject to tax.

 Ask your accountant for help.
 For any advice on savings account interest and how it will affect your income tax return, ask your accountant or financial adviser for expert assistance.

-Adrienne is a Publisher at finder and has one goal: to deliver the accurate and transparent information she wishes she had when she made some of life's important financial decisions.
+Adrienne Fuller leads the publishing team at finder.com.
+She has one goal: to deliver the accurate and transparent information she wishes she had when she made some of life's important financial decisions.
 When she's not helping folks save money, she's hiking with her two Catahoulas around her home in San Diego.